cloud-ark/kubeplus/Operator-FAQ.md

 **Q. What is a Kubernetes Operator?**

-A. Think of an [Operator](https://coreos.com/operators/) as essentially a new REST API that is added to a Kubernetes cluster's control plane.
+A. An [Operator](https://coreos.com/operators/) is essentially a new REST API that is added to a Kubernetes cluster's control plane.
 Like traditional REST APIs, it has a resource path, a resource definition and code that knows how to perform CRUD operations on that resource.
 In Kubernetes nomenclature, the resource path is called as the Custom Resource, resource definition is called as the Custom Resource Kind, and the code that performs CRUD operations is called Custom Controller.
 Most of the times no distinction is made between Custom Resource and Custom Resource Kind when discussing CRDs and Operators.
 'Custom Resource' is used to refer to both.

 **Q. Why are Operators useful?**

-A. Operators offer Kubernetes-native way to do your platform automation by extending Kubernetes for your platform workflows.
-It allows Operator developers to easily share their automation with the broader community enabling composability and reuse.
+A. Operators offer Kubernetes-native way to implement your platform automation by extending Kubernetes for your platform workflows.
+It allows Operator developers to easily share this automation with the broader community enabling composability and reuse.
 Ultimately this approach makes it possible to reduce in-house custom platform automation and at the same time offers a declarative way to define the platform stacks using Kubernetes YAMLs.
-Check this post for details.

 **Q. How are Kubernetes Operators different than Helm charts?**